 Runswick Bay - this sheltered bay is as pretty as a picture with red-roofed houses clinging to the cliff tops and a wide swathe of sandy beach.
 Stay nearby at The Retreat.

 Port Mulgrave - there’s fossils aplenty to be found at this hidden beach that’s accessed by a wooden ladder.
-Stay nearby at The School House.
+Stay nearby at The Beach House - Sandsend.

 They say the best things in life are free and in Yorkshire you can explore two National Parks to your heart’s content.

 The North York Moors are home to heather-clad hills, Dalby Forest - one of the best places to go stargazing in the UK, and even a heritage steam railway (the NYMR).
-Stretching out to the coast there are lots of pretty villages to visit including Goathland (also known as Aidensfield in TVs Heartbeat) and Thornton-le-Dale which looks like it has come straight from a chocolate box!
+Stretching out to the coast there are lots of pretty villages to visit including Hutton-le-Hole which has a stream running right through the middle of it and Thornton-le-Dale which looks like it has come straight from a chocolate box!
+Helmsley is a popular market town with a historic castle and a gorgeous walled garden to explore and Pickering is the starting part for the NYMR railway where you can catch a steam train through rolling moorland all the way to Whitby on the coast.

-Head to Blakey Ridge to enjoy the view - at over 1,300 feet it’s the highest point of the North York Moors - or walk through the beautiful Esk Valley all the way to Whitby and call in villages like Lealholm and Ruswarp along the way.
+Head to Blakey Ridge to enjoy the view - at over 1,300 feet it’s the highest point of the North York Moors - or walk through the beautiful Esk Valley to the Yorkshire Coast and call in villages like Lealholm and Ruswarp along the way.
+You can also follow the popular Cleveland Way National Trail which takes in much of the North York Moors including popular landmarks such as Roseberry Topping and Rievaulx Abbey.

 Take a look at some of our favourite family-friendly North York Moors walks and start exploring.